Pixisoft/Documents/Plugins/Afterimage/Details.md

 ### :pencil: Description

-The tool is design to be **simple** and **stable**, hence it should be easy to learn and easy to maintain.
+The tool is design to be **simple** and **stable**, hence it should be easy to learn and easy to maintain (for programmers).

 * **Plug 'n' play**, it works out of the box
 * **Compatible with all devices**, including mobile